I’m working on a recommendation system designed to suggest features to users who haven’t tried them yet, based on what other people use.

 compress k m = u_k <> sigma_k <> v_k where

-sigma_k = (takeColumns k . takeRows k) sigma -- keep k values of Σ
+sigma_k = (takeColumns k . takeRows k) sigma -- k values of Σ

-u_k = takeColumns k u -- keep k columns of U
+u_k = takeColumns k u -- k columns of U

-v_k = takeRows k $ trans v -- keep k rows of v
+v_k = takeRows k $ trans v -- k rows of v

 savePPM filename m = writeFile filename $ header ++ contents where